 Donor Advisories typically stay in place for a minimum of one year.
 In order for us to remove an advisory, the charity must provide public domain documentation or similarly reliable and accessible information that demonstrates that the issues identified in the Donor Advisory have been resolved and action steps it has taken to prevent the issue from reoccurring

 For charities that have a Donor Advisory for failing to report their fundraising costs, we will consider removing the Donor Advisory if we receive an amended Form 990 detailing the charity’s fundraising expenses along with evidence that the IRS has also received the amended Form 990.
+For charities that choose not to amend their 990, we will consider removing the Donor Advisory if the charity reports fundraising expenses on their 990 for two consecutive years following the zero fundraising.
+In order for the Donor Advisory to be lifted, fundraising expenses must amount to no less than 1% of the charity’s total functional expenses.

 Once the Committee Decides to Remove the Donor Advisory